MonicaFidalgo/online-store/README.md

 If the property is a string or a number, I want to display an input type text or number If the property is enumerated I want to display a select However, if the property is enumerated and the operator is “is any of” (in) I want to show a multiselect

+### 10. Created the Filter Logic

+Created the filter logic having in mind the properties and operators.
+Faced an issue when it was a string, I needed to do a lowercase so the search wont be case sensitive.

+### 11. Added Clear Button

+### 12. Add a simple Unit Test for the FilterBar

+### 13. Deployed the App with Cloudflare Pages